melissawm/acquire-docs/docs/PythonAPI.md

 - Call `stop()` to end data acquisition once the max number of frames specified in `config.video[0].max_frame_count` is collected.

 - Call `abort()` to  `Runtime` instance.

-Note: If you set the maximum frame count to 0, `runtime.stop()` will hang forever.
-In order to terminate acquisition in this case, you need to call `runtime.abort()` instead, which will stop acquisition immediately.
-You can also use `runtime.abort()` if you set the maximum frame count to some nonzero value but you want to terminate acquisition before you reach that maximum frame count.

 ## Class `SampleRateHz`